arturpragacz/hass-cc-arturs-labels/README.md

 ```

-Each time you make changes to the configuration, you have to restart Home Assistant.
+Each time you make changes to the configuration, you have to reload the component or restart Home Assistant.

 ### Install prerequisites